kennonoutlaw/kennonoutlaw.github.io/_posts/2015-12-07-blocnotes.markdown

 }
 {% endhighlight %}
 Here’s the code to handle the notifications:
-//Note: this is called when data in the cloud changes
 {% highlight objective-c %}
 - (void) persistentStoreDidImportUbiquitousContentChanges:(NSNotification *)changeNotification {